Molret/Molret/README.md

 - 👀 I’m interested in JavaScript & HTML
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on my projects
-- 📫 How to reach me: soporte@molret.tech
+- 📫 How to reach me: contacto@idkmaxii.me

 <!---
 Molret/Molret is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.